MrMacker/IOTA-IF-Certify/README.md

 At its core, DID works by providing proof of authenticity in the form of signatures which are verified against public keys.
 Anyone with access to a private key is able to produce a valid signature.
 Therefore private keys must be handled in a secure manner, preferably using a secure key management system.
 IOTA Identity was designed to work with any key management system through an [abstraction layer](https://wiki.iota.org/identity.rs/concepts/key_storage/), requiring a program to implement the JwkStorage and KeyIdStorage interfaces for a specific key management system.
 In this proof of concept we implement an unsecure key management system which stores private keys unencrypted, to be able to inspect them.

 # TODO
+Use specification like [OpenID](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) for standardised presentation requests and exchange

 Proof of concept